AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 9. Insert 18650 batteries and install ATU Companion board on top of the ATU mounting board.
 Make sure battery power switch is still on OFF position!
 10. Insert QMX+ assembly with companion boards into its enclosure, screw-in front and back panels of the enclosure.
 11. Switch ATU companion board's battery switch to the ON position.
-12. Carefully insert and srew in QMX+ enclosure's top.
+12. Carefully insert and screw-in QMX+ enclosure's top.

 Detailed Build Instructions TBD in-progress